gpiozero/gpiozero/README.rst

 * Provide examples we can use as `recipes`_
 * Contribute to the code

-Alternatively, email suggestions and feedback to mailto:ben@raspberrypi.org or add to the `Google Doc`_.
+Alternatively, email suggestions and feedback to mailto:ben@raspberrypi.org

 Contributors
 ============